Skip to content

 Summary

-In the notebooks that follow, I demonstrate a fully worked example of how these functions are used at University College London Hospital to predict emergency demand.
+In the notebooks that follow, prefixed with 4, I demonstrate how these functions are assembled into a production system at University College London Hospital to predict emergency demand.